4262 Kennebec Rd

 Changes.
 The original farmhouse, with its fieldstone foundation, was remodeled in the 1980s and early 1990s, so in 1999 when we moved in we could concentrate on developing the property into our dream of a pick-your-own raspberry and high-bush blueberry operation.
-Two years ago we turned our focus to our housing again, adding a three-car garage/barn on the east side of the house, and this summer, having a small addition and second story built over our kitchen and what we call the West Wing (our packing area) on the west side of the house.
-So at the moment the dooryard is a bit chaotic.
+Three years ago we turned our focus to our housing again, adding a three-car garage/barn on the east side of the house, and last summer, having a small addition and second story built over our kitchen and what we call the West Wing (our packing area) on the west side of the house.

-But, included in the plans, is a small room off the kitchen which we hope will serve as our farmstand, replacing the self-serve table.
+Included in the addition is a small room off the kitchen which we hope will serve as our farmstand next year, replacing the self-serve table.

 We'll let you know when that's open for business.

 Enjoy your summer in Maine!

 Look for our label!

 Some agricultural links